namadoa/namadoa/README.md

 I'm **Nicolás Amado Aristizabal** 🤵🏻 , a student of geological engineering and Data Science from Bogotá, Colombia .
 Currently I'm working in the Geoscience Museum of Faculty of Mines | National University of Colombia.

+In this repository you can find some projects that I have developed along my undergrade studies and others about my learning process.

+#Knowledeges 💡